 NOTE: Ecology does not allow discharge of chlorine.

+OBJECTIVE C: Drinking water service inside urban growth areas around cities are provided by cities or private utility systems which are the designated service providers through coordinated water system planning; the county provides drinking water systems in rural areas only under limited circumstances.

 POLICIES:

-1. In order to resolve documented health hazards, safety or pollution in areas of existing rural development, the county may serve as the water utility owner, or develop a proactive assistance program focused on keeping small distribution systems in private ownership.
+1. In order to resolve documented health hazards, safety, or pollution in areas of existing rural development, the county may serve as the water utility owner or develop a proactive assistance program focused on keeping small distribution systems in private ownership.

 2. In rural areas where the county provides sewer service, the county or a private utility system should also be the water provider.

+3. The capacity of natural recharge to provide groundwater recharge, streamflow and mitigation for water systems should be explicitly calculated.

+4. Water banking, innovative mitigation and other methods for improving recharge should be developed as long-term plans for supplies of water.

+5. The feasibility of large-scale options for water storage, including reforestation, soil storage, deep aquifer storage, managed Aquifer Recharge (MAR) and pipelines from existing reservoirs should be further considered and potentially developed as explicit plans in coordination with regional and local partners.

+6. Governance systems should be developed similar to other successful watershed-based multi-stakeholder coordination councils or water districts, for the development of strategic large-scale water resource plans and mitigation programs.

+7. Reclaimed water should be explicitly added as a component of long-term resource planning.

-NOTE: See Chapter 9 (Environment, Recreation and Open Space) for other policies related to management of water systems and water resources.
+NOTE: See Chapter 9 (Environment, Recreation, and Open Space) for other policies related to management of water systems and water resources.